tykimm3-del/1440p-update-source/README.md

-# shitch  xbox  game pass
+# switch  xbox  game pass

 A standalone, open-source **Xbox Cloud Gaming (xCloud) client for the Nintendo Switch** (homebrew).
 Sign in with your Microsoft account and stream your Game